Aavild/NewTerminal/README.md

 Some letters need to be escaped by putting a `\ ` before them such as `\'`.

 if a value stops working just delete the entire entry.
 The plugin will automatically add it back the next time you enter a ship.

+Each line is exactly 51 letters long.

+In Notepad++ you can collapse categories to make navigation easier.

 if you have other useful tips for other players feel free to create a Github issue on it.